Season: 4 episode 26

 MARTHA HALLORAN: You don’t know everything that happened that day.

-(DAISY and MARTHA HALLORAN leave the room.
-SLIM and ROY HALLORAN are at the office desk.)
+(DAISY COOPER and MARTHA HALLORAN leave the room.
+SLIM SHERMAN and ROY HALLORAN are at the office desk.)

 ROY HALLORAN: I don’t know if I can run things as close to the vest as he did.

-(JESS and SLIM walk out to the wagon.)
+(JESS HARPER and SLIM SHERMAN walk out to the wagon.)

 Sources: Laramie episodes (written, spoken and credits), Internet Movie Database (IMDb) and individual observation